zhenry9/ullr/docs/use-cases/skiracing.rst

 Once com0com is installed, we'll need to run the configuration to add a linked pair of com ports.
-You can choose any two port numbers you like, as long as they're not in use.
+You can choose any two port numbers you like, as long as they're not already in use.
 I like to use COM50 and COM51.

 Ullr configuration on the finish PC
 '''''''''''''''''''''''''''''''''''
 Next we'll need to get Ullr setup on the finish PC.
-We have two device to add this time: our start timer (a remote DCE device), and Split Second (a local DTE device).
+We have two devices to add this time: our start timer (a remote DCE device), and Split Second (a local DTE device).